 GL and CEM 11 Plus Test Format and Subjects

-Unless a candidate is exceptional, there is often a significant element of time pressure in the tests, which most 10-11 year olds will not be used to.
+Unless a child is exceptional, there is often a significant element of time pressure in the tests, which most 10-11 year olds will not be used to.
 Practice helps a great deal.

 Both types of 11 plus exam (CEM 11+ and GL assessment) contain 2 parts, each with multiple-choice questions and a separate answer sheet.
 The tests are marked by an automated marking machine, so it is important to mark the answer in a manner suitable for machine reading. (see instruction here)

-The content and structure of the 11+ exam varies between different areas of the country, but it will generally focus on a combination of the following four subjects:
+The content and structure of the 11+ exam vary between different areas of the country, but it will generally focus on a combination of the following 3 subjects:

 The content of the English and maths tests tend to follow the National Curriculum.
 However, verbal and non-verbal reasoning are not part of the curriculum in state primary schools.